What every parent should know about Crying It Out (before trying it out ...)

 Apart from the possibly harmful effects on baby's physical and mental

-health as well as her parent's - traumatizing makes many babies sleep worse during and after a crying it out phase - an important practical problem with most cry it out methods is that it is
+health as well as their parents' - traumatizing makes many babies sleep worse during and after a crying it out phase -

 mostly a short